🐝 SHIPPING 5€, FREE FROM 40€ - REST OF EUROPE 10€, FREE FROM 80€ 🐝

 Helping bees is in our hands!

-All the actions that help to preserve their habitat healthy will help us to keep them safe!
-Even when deciding what to plant, you can take into account the flowers that they like the most, such as lavender, rosemary or mint.
+All actions that help preserve their healthy habitat will help us keep them safe!
+Even when deciding what you are going to plant, you can do so taking into account the flowers they like the most, such as lavender, rosemary or mint.

-I hope this information was interesting and has given you ideas on how we can do our little contribution to help them.
-Finally, some curious facts about bees:
+I hope that you found this information interesting and that it has given you ideas on how we can do our small contribution to help them.
+Finally, I share with you some curious facts about bees:

 Photo by Hebert Santos from Pexels